-Year of Young People 2018 Ambassadors gathered at the People’s Palace for the unveiling of young artist Johnny Walker’s ‘junk art’ sustainable tree sculpture made entirely of recycled waste.
+Year of Young People 2018 Ambassadors gathered at the People’s Palace for the unveiling of a junk art’ sustainable tree sculpture made entirely of recycled waste.

 Young people from across Scotland met at the iconic Glasgow building with Glasgow City Convener for Education, Skills and Early Years, Councillor Chris Cunningham, to mark the unveiling of the inspiring artwork.
-The creative project is part of the partnership between Young Scot and Impact Arts, who commissioned young artist Johnny Walker, 23, to create a commemorative sculpture to mark the legacy that the Glasgow European Championships 2018 has left behind.
+The creative project is part of the partnership between Young Scot and Impact Arts, who commissioned a commemorative sculpture to mark the legacy that the Glasgow European Championships 2018 has left behind.

-Johnny began constructing the sculpture at the Go Live!
+Construction of the sculpture began at the Go Live!
 At the Green festival, during the Championships.
 The sculpture represents young people’s passion for sustainability and the environment.
 It is constructed purely of recycled waste using materials donated by Play-Resource Association and Glasgow Wood Recycling and will be on display at the People’s Palace from 14th September until 4th October.

 Nicola Wood, Programme Manager at Impact Arts: “We are very proud to have worked with Young Scot on the Junk Art project at Go LIVE at the Green! to bring this beautiful piece of collaborative artwork to life.
 The workshops were massively popular and our artists were run off their feet all week making sure everyone got a chance to take part!